cx-language/cx/docs/spec.md

 > `class` _class-name_ `:` _interface-list_ `{` _member-list_ `}`<br>

 The _interface-list_ is a comma-separated list of one or more interface names.
-The compiler will emit an error if the class doesn't actually implement the specified interfaces.
+The compiler will emit an error if the class doesn't fulfill all the requirements of a specified interface.

 #### Generic classes